enBloc-org/kindly/README.md

 Supporting Ukrainian Refugees in London

-Kindly is an open source web application designed to facilitate the donation of clothes and essential items.
+Kindly is an open source web application created by Trafalgar Girls and enBloc.
 Individuals can contribute items at no cost to provide much-needed support to members of the Ukrainian refugee community.

 ## Trafalgar Girls

-Trafalgar Girls is a volunteer projecte dedicated to assisting Ukrainian refugees in London.
+Trafalgar Girls is a volunteer project providing informational, practical and emotional support to Ukrainian Refugees living in Great Britain and beyond.

 ## enBloc